andy-guttridge/song-mates/README.md

 ### Fixed bugs
 - Testing of the update profile form showed that profile pictures were not uploading to cloudinary.
 This was rectifed by adding the `enctype="multipart/form-data"` attribute to the form element.
 - While testing the search feature, it was realised that if the user did not select any genres, no profiles would be returned.
 This was fixed by adding a simple conditional statement to ensure that profiles are not filtered by genre if no genres are selected.
+- During testing, it was found that the 'Show my collaborators only' checkbox on the search form was overriding other search results.
+For example, if a genre of 'Hip-Hop' was selected in the genres menu and the checkbox to show collaborators only was selected, collaborators would show in the search results even if none of them were matched with the 'Hip-Hop' selection.
+The correct outcome in this case would be no search results.
+This was bug was caused by an incorrect boolean condition in an if statement and easily fixed.

 ### Manual testing